MathieuNlp/Sam_LoRA/README.md

 ```
    /src/dataloader.py
 ```
-The Sam model requires as input a list(dict) object for batch training.
-To do this, I to created a dataloader that would generate this object.
-The dictionnary should contain 3 keys:
+The Sam model requires as input a list(dict) object to process the input.
+To get this, I to created a dataloader that would generate this object.
+The dictionnary must contain 3 keys:
-- image: The processed image
+- image: The processed image (Longest stide resize)
-- boxes: The processed prompt (here bounding box coordinates)
+- boxes: The processed prompt (here bounding box new coordinates)
 - original_size: The size of the image before transformation (used to transform the image back to the original size after predictions)

 I added 2 keys: